Probably isomorphic structures: Concluding remarks

 \section{Concluding remarks}

 We ought to mention that this is not the first direct application of forcing to operator algebras.
-In \cite{ozawa1985nonuniqueness}, M. Ozawa proved that for every pair of infinite cardinals $\kappa<\lambda$ there is an \awstar{} algebra which is both $\kappa$-homogeneous and $\lambda$-homogeneous.
+In \cite{ozawa1985nonuniqueness}, M. Ozawa proved that for every pair of infinite cardinals $\kappa_0<\kappa_1$ there is an \awstar-module $M$ over a commutative \awstar-algebra that has one orthonormal basis of cardinality $\kappa_0$ and one of cardinality $\kappa_1$.
+Such \awstar-module is both $\kappa_0$-homogeneous and $\kappa_1$-homogeneous.
+This confirmed a conjecture of Kaplansky.
 The proof uses the L\' evy poset $\bbP$ for collapsing $\lambda$ to $\kappa$ with conditions of cardinality $<\kappa$.
 Taking $\cB$ to be the complete Boolean algebra of regular open subsets of $\bbP$, the required \awstar{} algebra is obtained directly by Stone and Gelfand--Naimark dualities: it is $C(X)$, where $X$ is the Stone space of $\cB$.